На русском языке

 ~\frac{d^2 I_g}{dt^2} + \frac{1}{L_g C_g}I_g = 0, \qquad \frac{d^2 V_g}{dt^2} + \frac{1}{L_g C_g}V_g = 0.

-Furthermore, considering the following relationships between gravitational voltage and mass of the liquid:
+Furthermore, considering relationships between gravitational voltage and mass of the fluid:

 ~m = C_g V_g